freddy4san/reco_esc/README.md

 # reco_esc

-A new Flutter project.
+A daily Notifications App.

-## Getting Started
+## Additional Information

-This project is a starting point for a Flutter application.
+This project was made with Flutter.

-A few resources to get you started if this is your first Flutter project:
+If you want to know more check below a few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.io/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.io/docs/cookbook)